 I call this a hybrid because it’s an excellent place for a morning snack or breakfast (most traditional brown bars aren’t open for breakfast).
 Café ‘t Papeneilend is known for its incredible Dutch apple pie.

 It’s a popular spot on the north end of Jordaan near Brouwersgracht.
 If you’re going to Noordermarkt, this is a great place to stop by for a drink or a beer with the locals.
 In the summer, you can get a canalside spot and people-watch.

 7. Café ‘t Mandje

 Café ’t Mandje is an inclusive brown bar with an illustrious history.
 The iconic Bet van Beeren opened the bar when she was only 25 years old.

-From the moment she took ownership, Bet made sure the bar was a safe place for gay men and women to be themselves.
-In fact, during the 1950s when a lot of hate crimes happened, Bet would turn on a porcelain owl light behind the bar to warn patrons of a potential spy.
+From the moment she took ownership, Bet ensured the bar was safe for gay men and women to be themselves.
+In fact, during the 1950s, when many hate crimes happened, Bet would turn on a porcelain owl light behind the bar to warn patrons of a potential spy.

 8. Café Het Molenpad

 Café Het Molenpad is a popular brown bar near Nine Streets and Leidseplein.
 Known for its traditional elements, such as dark wood panels, a cozy atmosphere, and delicious food, this brown bar is a favorite among locals and tourists.
 It’s a go-to spot with an excellent interior for those off-weather days and charming canalside seating right on the corner.

 Its outdoor seating and warm atmosphere make it the perfect place to enjoy a cold beer or a hot cup of coffee with friends.
 The bar also offers a range of beer options and has a selection of snacks on the menu.